River rejuvenation

 In geomorphology a river is said to be rejuvenated when it is eroding the landscape in response to a lowering of its base level.
+River rejuvenation refers to the renewed erosive activity of a river and can increase as a rivers flow increases.
 The process is often a result of a sudden fall in sea level or the rise of land.
-The disturbance enables a rise in the river's potential energy, increasing its riverbed erosion rate.
+The disturbance enables a rise in the river's gravitational potential energy change per unit distance, increasing its riverbed erosion rate.
 The erosion occurs as a result of the river adjusting to its new base level.

 Signs

-River rejuvenation can lead to a number of changes in landscape.
+River rejuvenation can lead to a number of changes in the landscape.
 These include the formation of waterfalls and rapids, knick points, river terraces and incised meanders.
 Rejuvenated terrains usually have complex landscapes because remnants of older landforms are locally preserved.
 Parts of floodplains may be preserved as terraces alongside the down-cutting stream channels.
-Meandering streams may become entrenched, so a product of older river systems is found with steep, very pronounced "V" shaped valleys - often seen with younger systems.
+Meandering streams are sweeping bends in rivers and can become entrenched, so a product of older river systems is found with steep, very pronounced V-shaped valleys - often seen with younger systems.
+When rejuvenation occurs on meanders vertical erosions begins to dominate over the lateral erosions that would normally occur.

 Example

 One ancient example of rejuvenation is the Nile, which was rejuvenated when the Mediterranean Sea dried up in the late Miocene.
+The Nile River Valley conceals a massive canyon that was once the size of the Grand Canyon in Arizona.
+Geologists contribute the conformation of the canyon to the drying up of the Mediterranean Sea, this event was called the Messinian Salinity Crises.
 Its base level dropped from sea level to over two miles below sea level.
 It cut its bed down to several hundred feet below sea level at Aswan and 8000 feet below sea level at Cairo.
 After the Mediterranean re-flooded, those gorges gradually filled with silt.